A Convergent Inexact Abedin-Kitagawa Iteration Method for Monge-Amp\`ere Eigenvalue Problems: Introduction

-To properly address the problems within the above exposition, in this paper we propose an inexact AKI method for solving the MAE problem \eqref{eq:MAeig}, aiming at enhancing the computational efficiency, yet not spoiling the convergence.
-We achieve this by introducing an error tolerance criterion, controlled by a summable sequence of positive real numbers, for inexact computations of the subproblems in the original AKI method.
-More importantly, under some assumptions as \cite{le2020convergence}, we prove that the proposed inexact AKI method admits the same convergence properties as those of the original AKI method in \cite{le2020convergence}.
-Motivated by the recent advances developed by Benamou et al. \cite{benamou2010two} in solving the Dirichlet MA equation in two dimensions, we solve the subproblems in the inexact AKI method by reformulating them to a fixed-point problem for two-dimensional MAE problems.
-Furthermore, under the $\mathcal{C}^{2,\alpha}$ boundary condition, we can provide a rigorous convergence analysis of the proposed fixed-point method.
-Finally, extensive numerical experiments are performed for the proposed inexact fixed-point-based AKI method to solve two-dimensional MAE problems and to make a comparison with the original AKI method (with the subproblems being solved with sufficiently high accuracy, regarded as solved exactly).
-The numerical results suggest that the proposed algorithm in this paper can significantly reduce the computational time compared to the original AKI method.
-Specifically, the former takes at most about $1/8$ of the computational time of the latter to solve the same problem with the same degree of precision (a relative error of $10^{-6}$).
+To properly address the problems within the above exposition, in this paper, we propose an inexact AKI method for solving the MAE problem \eqref{eq_MAeig}, aiming at enhancing the computational efficiency, yet not spoiling the convergence.
+We achieve this by introducing an error function for the inexact computations of the subproblems that satisfies certain error tolerance criteria controlled by a summable sequence of nonnegative real numbers.
+This provides a flexible framework for managing numerical errors, particularly when iterative methods are employed to solve the subproblems.
+Moreover, we prove that the proposed inexact AKI method admits the same convergence properties as those of the original AKI method in \cite{abedin2020inverse,le2020convergence}.
+Motivated by the recent advances developed by Benamou et al. \cite{benamou2010two,froese2011convergent} for solving the MA equation in dimensions two and higher with the Dirichlet boundary condition, we solve the subproblems in the inexact AKI method by reformulating them into a fixed-point problem for MAE problems in two and three dimensions.
+Furthermore, under the $\mathcal{C}^{2,\alpha}$ boundary condition, we provide a rigorous convergence analysis of the proposed fixed-point method for two- and three-dimensional (2D and 3D) cases.
+Finally, extensive numerical experiments are performed to solve both 2D and 3D MAE problems using the proposed inexact fixed-point-based AKI method.
+The performance of the proposed method is compared with the original AKI method (where the subproblems are solved with sufficiently high accuracy, regarded as solved exactly) and the operator-splitting approach proposed in \cite{liu2022efficient}.
+The numerical results suggest that the proposed algorithm in this paper can significantly reduce computational time (several times faster while maintaining the same precision) compared to the existing methods, achieving much higher accuracy than the operator-splitting approach.